01 of 08

 Simplified Dutch Spiral Stitch

 This step by step will show you how to make a simplified version of Dutch spiral rope that is easy to learn and maintains a spiral and swag pattern.
-The resulting tube has interesting texture and depth thanks to the loose swag beads and a nice spiral pattern that can be emphasized by your choice of bead colors.
+The resulting tube has an interesting texture and depth thanks to the loose swag beads and a nice spiral pattern that can be emphasized by your choice of bead colors.

 This stitch works well to make tube beads, fancy pendant bails, bracelets and if you are very ambitious bracelets or necklaces.
 Although the stitch is very easy to learn, it takes some time to get a good length made since the tube is on the wider side.
 You could always adjust the number of beads to make it a little smaller, though.Continue to 2 of 8 below.